bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] CD into the project base directory.
+- [x ] CD into the project base directory.
-- [ ] Download project dependencies by running `npm install`
+- [x ] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [x ] Start up the app using `npm start`
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.